cosmos/iavl/docs/architecture/adr-001-flush-version.md

 will set to `Pruned` or `Deleted` respectively.
 Anytime existing `VersionMetadata` is updated (e.g. when pruned or deleted), the `VersionMetadata.Updated` will reflect the timestamp of this event.

-Finally, `VersionMetadata` will be saved to disk during all of the following phases:
+`VersionMetadata` will be managed by the `MutableTree` and will be saved to disk via `nodeDB.SnapshotDB` during all of the following phases:

 - At the start of `MutableTree#SaveVersion`
   - The fields `Version`, `Status`, and `Snapshot` will be set here.